Lucas-thullier/art_gallery/README.md

 </h1>

 <h2 align="center">
-Gallery is a place where you can explore throught wikidata-registered paintings (and that's much paintings)
+Gallery is a place where you can explore throught wikidata-registered paintings (and that's a lot of paintings)
 </h2>

 ## Technical stack